josegcpa/josegpca.github.io/_pages/cv.md

 Education
 ======
-* BSc. in Biochemistry, University of Coimbra, 2015
+* BSc in Biochemistry, University of Coimbra, 2012-2015
-* MSc. in Cell and Molecular Biology (with a focus on neuroscience), University of Coimbra, 2017
+* MSc in Cell and Molecular Biology (with a neurosciences specialisation), University of Coimbra, 2015-2017
   * Award for exceptional school performance (2017)
+* PhD in Biological Sciences, European Bioinformatics Institute/University of Cambridge, 2017-2021 (ongoing)

 Research experience
 ======